-Call the UCM Student Recreation & Wellness Center at 660-543-8643 or stop by the front desk to learn more or to schedule an appointment.
+Call the University Health Center at 660-543-4770 to learn more or schedule an appointment.

-UCM benefit-eligible employees can obtain assistance through our health insurance provider or our employee assistance program.
+UCM benefit-eligible employees can obtain assistance through our health insurance provider or our Employee Assistance Program (EAP).
 Contact Human Resources at 660-543-4255 to learn more.

 The Use of Tobacco Policy is a Board of Governors Policy and may be accessed here.